Introduction

 Family

-The culture and status of Indian women are strongly related to the family and family structure; mostly a man is ahead of a family with wife playing a supporting role.
-Families in India are multigenerational when bride moves out of her house and lives with the in-laws.
-Families in India are hierarchical when the elders are prominent in family.
+The culture and status of Indian women are strongly related to the family and family structure; mostly, a man is ahead of the family, with his wife playing a supporting role.
+Families in India are multigenerational when the bride moves out of her house and lives with the in-laws.
+Families in India are hierarchical when the elders are prominent in the family.
 The vast majority of men and women get married to produce children and raise a family; marriages can be quite expensive in India when they are arranged according to traditional celebrations in culture.

-The most popular dress of Indian women over the history has been sari; it is a piece of fabric that is made especially for women to wrap around their body to represent Indian culture.
-Bindi is another piece of makeup that women in India frequently use to describe married women along with sindoor.
-Among Indian women, the traditional art of Rangoli is trendy still in contemporary India.
-The women of India represents an Indian way of life portraying tender expressions.
+The most popular dress of Indian women throughout history has been the sari; it is a piece of fabric that is made especially for women to wrap around their bodies to represent Indian culture.
+Bindi is another piece of makeup that women in India frequently use to describe married women, along with sindoor.
+Among Indian women, the traditional art of Rangoli is still trendy in contemporary India.
+The women of India represent an Indian way of life, portraying tender expressions.

 Crimes Against Women

-There have been many crimes against women in India over the centuries including rape, dowry killings, forced prostitution and honor killings.
-Higher incidents of crimes were recorded in the 20th century by police.
-Statistics also show the evidence that crimes against rural Indian women are still increasing.
-Many women become a victim of acid throwing, and child marriages have been prevalent in the Indian culture to this day.
+There have been many crimes against women in India over the centuries, including rape, dowry killings, forced prostitution and honour killings.
+More crimes were recorded in the 20th century by police.
+Statistics also show evidence that crimes against rural Indian women are still increasing.
+Many women become victims of acid throwing, and child marriages have been prevalent in the Indian culture to this day.
 Widows were condemned to live a life of agony in India with shaved heads, and they were banned from the community of social life to live in isolation.
-The Child Marriage Restraint Act 1929 brought some changes in this culture while 47% of Indian women were married before 18.
+The Child Marriage Restraint Act of 1929 brought some changes in this culture, while 47% of Indian women were married before 18.

 Domestic violence has been an issue in Indian women’s history.
-The statistics show that 70% of women in India become a victim of domestic violence who suffer from various physical and psychological diseases due to domestic violence.
-It is still not handled as a complaint or proper crime in Indian culture as women are treated according to their race, class and gender biases.
+The statistics show that 70% of women in India become victims of domestic violence who suffer from various physical and psychological diseases due to domestic violence.
+It is still not handled as a complaint or proper crime in Indian culture, as women are treated according to their race, class and gender biases.
+The

 Dowry Prohibition Act was passed by the government of India in 1961 to reduce the cases of dowry killing.
-Some women also die before reaching the adulthood as compared to males.
-In the northern regions of India, the honor killings have been a tradition when her family kills a girl due to marrying a man of her choice.another most common crime against Indian women has been rape where New Dehli city has the highest rate of rape incidents and sexual harassment of women.
-In 1856, Hindu Women’s Remarriage Act also passed to empower women’s rights.
+Some women also die before reaching adulthood as compared to males.
+In the northern regions of India, the honor killings have been a tradition when her family kills a girl due to marrying a man of her choice.
+Another most common crime against Indian women is rape, where New Dehli city has the highest rate of rape incidents and sexual harassment of women.
+In 1856, the Hindu Women’s Remarriage Act was also passed to empower women’s rights.

 Workplace Life

-The caste system influences Indian women and their ability to do jobs over the history; it goes thousands of years back.
-The fact is that a more educated a woman is, the more is the wage gap that hindered many Indian women to advance in their careers.
-More women are dropping out of labor force in India than ever before due to some reasons including gender biases and inequality.
-Work outside home brings many positive developments in Indian women’s lives who can make decisions on their own.
-Gender equality promotes the economic growth, but the quality of jobs offered to women as compared to men is of low quality.
-A survey reveals that 51% of women would like to work and support their families while 93% of unemployed women were looking for a job.
-This shows a higher tendency and interest towards job attitude in Indian women.
-By 2030, India will become the largest economy in the world while it cannot leave its women population behind to stay at home and not support the economy.
-The industries where women are playing their most important role in the economy are education, technology, and telecommunications.
+The caste system has influenced Indian women and their ability to do jobs over history; it goes thousands of years back.
+The fact is that the more educated a woman is, the more the wage gap that hindered many Indian women from advancing in their careers.
+More women are dropping out of the labour force in India than ever before due to some reasons, including gender biases and inequality.
+Working outside the home brings many positive developments in Indian women’s lives who can make decisions on their own.
+Gender equality promotes economic growth, but the quality of jobs offered to women, compared to men, is of low quality.
+A survey reveals that 51% of women would like to work and support their families, while 93% of unemployed women were looking for a job.
+This shows a higher tendency and interest towards job attitudes in Indian women.
+By 2030, India will become the largest economy in the world, and it cannot leave its women’s population behind to stay at home and not support the economy.
+The industries where women play the most important role in the economy are education, technology, and telecommunications.

 Education

-Throughout the history, Vedic women have been playing their part in education who had greater access to education.
-During the British period, a great interest of women developed in school due to various socio-religious movements.
-The literacy rate of women has increased over the past two centuries which will empower them to seek gender equality in the society.
-Women have been trying to earn money according to economic conditions in the past which are a step towards achieving their goals.
+Throughout history, Vedic women have been playing their part in education and had greater access to education.
+During the British period, a great interest in women developed in school due to various socio-religious movements.
+The literacy rate of women has increased over the past two centuries, which will empower them to seek gender equality in society.
+Women have been trying to earn money according to economic conditions in the past, which is a step towards achieving their goals.
 More educated women can raise better children and guide them in a better way of life.
-There are some barriers however for women to achieving their educational goals due to poverty and male traditional of housekeeping in the specific areas.
+There are some barriers, however, for women to achieve their educational goals due to poverty and male traditions of housekeeping in specific areas.

 Religion

-Religion has been somewhat barrier in the development of social lives of women because the wealth accumulates into the hands of males.
+Religion has been somewhat of a barrier in the development of the social lives of women because the wealth accumulates into the hands of males.
 The girls and their birth have been highly unfavorable in the families, a general notion that religion provides the basis for gender inequality resulted in the elimination of female infant birth.
-A girl child is still belonging to her husband and treated like a commodity in the family.
-The science and technology progress has brought much less benefit to the status of women in the social dimension.
+A girl child still belongs to her husband and is treated like a commodity in the family.
+Science and technological progress have brought much less benefit to the status of women in the social dimension.
 Society has gone through rapid changes, but a religious distinction exists when the rights of women are compared to men.

-Due to different religions in the subcontinent, the Indian woman situation becomes complex one.
-One religion influences another which promotes cultural hybridization.
-When a woman of lower class marries a man of upper class, she has to go through humiliation and disgrace.
+Due to different religions in the subcontinent, the Indian woman situation has become complex.
+One religion influences another, which promotes cultural hybridization.
+When a woman of the lower class marries a man of the upper class, she has to go through humiliation and disgrace.
 The Indian court can see this issue as a social injustice or social inequality.
-Women have been a constant victim of religious oppression in India where the question of equality is a fundamental characteristic of their social status.
-The oppressive religious structures work against women in rural areas which promotes a notion that religion works against the freedom of women.
-There is a need to adjust the social obligations in the light of legitimate religious laws to integrate the benefits of religion into lives of women.
-Religious barriers faced by women hinders them from achieving their rights.
+Women have been a constant victim of religious oppression in India, where the question of equality is a fundamental characteristic of their social status.
+The oppressive religious structures work against women in rural areas, which promotes the notion that religion works against the freedom of women.
+There is a need to adjust the social obligations in the light of legitimate religious laws to integrate the benefits of religion into the lives of women.
+Religious barriers faced by women hinder them from achieving their rights.

 References